Findlab/Dogs/README.md

 # Dogs
-The Problem of Dogs from Code of Duty contest
+The Problem of Dogs from Code of Duty contest.

+***Beware: Very performance unwise implementation using minimum remaining value to determine places for dogs.***

 **Problem Definition:**